-“The sense of fulfillment and personal growth can be astounding when a mentor looks back at their relationship with their mentee(s),” from University of the People.
+“The sense of fulfillment and personal growth can be astounding when a mentor looks back at their relationship with their mentee(s),” University of the People.

 8. Chose to mentor women and become part of a win-win culture.

-Sometimes we need to remember that we got where we are today by not only our hard work but because someone took the time to notice us, guide us, and show us what was possible.
+Sometimes we need to remember that we got where we are today not only our hard work but because someone took the time to notice us, guide us, and show us what was possible.
 We need to carry this spirit of giving forward.

 Katie Main says, “Surround yourself with people who build each other up, support each other’s career development, and make time to teach each other.
 It’s a win-win for everyone.”